 Jeremy has a very distinguished musical career.
 He was involved with music at an early age, and by the age of ten was playing in several wind bands and orchestras on trumpet, trombone, euphonium, piano and violin.
 He was awarded a musical scholarship with Buckinghamshire County Music Services.

-Combining his passions of horses and music, on leaving school Jeremy joined the band of H.M.
-Life Guards, part of the Household Cavalry.
-While attending the Army's Military School of Music at Kneller Hall, Jeremy also gained the A.R.C.M. performer's diploma on Euphonium at the Royal College of Music, London.
+On leaving school, he joined The Band of the Life Guards, part of the Household Cavalvry.
+While attending the Army's Military School of Music at Kneller Hall, Jeremy also gained the A.R.C.M. performers' diploma on euphonium - one of the first in the UK to achieve a distinction from the Royal College of Music.

 Since leaving the Guards with 15 years' service Jeremy has enjoyed teaching and conducting, being appointed Musical Director of Woking Wind Orchestra in 2007.

 James Robinson studied music at the University of Durham and subsequently completed a postgraduate degree in Musicology specialising in transcription and editing of fifteenth century polyphony under eminent musicologist and composer Fabrice Fitch.

 James studied conducting with Ray Farr and Levon Parikian, and masterclasses with Martyn Brabbins and Bram Tovey.
 He has a wide range of conducting experience including Principal Conductor of Durham Sinfonietta, Musical Director of guitar ensembles and the Intermediate Concert Band at Merton Music Foundation and Deputy Conductor for Kingston Philharmonia.

 Following a PGCE at the University of Roehampton, James teaches music at Saint Cecilia's CofE School, a specialist music seondary school in south west London.
 He has a passion for music education and developing the next generation of musicians.